onaio/fhir-web/docs/fhir-web-docker-deployment.md

 ### Notes

-- Running a docker deployment exposes the app on `port 3000`.
+- Running a docker deployment exposes the FHIR Web application on `port 3000`.
 To expose it to the internet, point a reverse proxy, e.g [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), to `localhost:3000`

 - Use the detached flag (`-d`) to run the container in the background.
 Both for `docker run -d` and `docker compose up -d`

 - To enforce a react config override (in `config.js.tpl`), run `docker compose down` first before re-running the deployment.
-This stops, and remove containers, networks, images, and volumes, allowing them to be created again
+This stops, and remove containers, networks, images, and volumes, allowing them to be created again on `docker compose up`

 ## Toggling App Modules

 - To toggle the application's modules, set the react configurations starting with `REACT_APP_ENABLE_` on or off by setting their values to either `true` or `false`.

-  - E.g to toggle the fhir teams module off, set the configuration to `REACT_APP_ENABLE_FHIR_TEAMS: 'false',`
+  - E.g to toggle the fhir teams module off, set the `REACT_APP_ENABLE_FHIR_TEAMS` configuration to false

+    ```bash
+    REACT_APP_ENABLE_FHIR_TEAMS: 'false',
+    ```